MLHale/nebraska-gencyber/teachers/github/README.md

 After forking, you will have your own copy of your peer's repository to work on.
 Using [Step 3](#step-3) you can `clone` this repository to your local computer.
 Make changes to files and `push` it back to this forked remote repository.

-You may also choose to make direct changes to it on `Github` itself.
+Forking a repository is a good way to suggest new features to the original repository that you do not own, using a `pull` request.
 Let's do this in the next step.

 [Top](#table-of-contents)

 ### Step 7: Make a Pull Request
-In this step, we make changes to the fork of your peers' repository on `Github.com` and create a `pull request`.
+In this step, make changes to the fork of your peers' repository on `Github.com` and create a `pull request`.

 Let's assume that a `gencyber` (insert your ID here) user forks `robinagandhi/hello-world` repository (this will be your peer's repository).

 The forked repository for the `gencyber` user will look like this:
 >![forkedrepo](./img/forkedrepo.png)

 The `gencyber` user now makes changes to the README.md file in this forked repository.
-She is also the owner of this forked repository.
+She is also the owner of this new `forked` repository.
 >![forkupdate](./img/forkupdate.png)

 Now to suggest these changes to the `robinagandhi` user; the `gencyber` user needs to create a `pull request`.
 So the `gencyber` user switches over to the `Pull Request` tab on the forked repository and clicks the **new pull request** button.
 It will look something like this: